Skip to main content

 Myokines are signaling molecules released by muscle during contraction.
 They affect inflammation, insulin sensitivity, brain function, fat metabolism, and immune health.
 They are part of why muscle is now considered an endocrine organ.
 Building and using muscle is one of the few ways to dose yourself with the right mix of these signals every day.

 Grip strength is a simple, fast measurement that correlates strongly with overall muscle health and predicts mortality and disability.
 Lower grip strength in midlife is associated with higher rates of falls and earlier death.
-We sometimes use grip strength as a quick check on overall function, especially in older adults.
+We sometimes use grip strength as a quick check on overall function, particularly in older adults.

 Sarcopenia is called silent because muscle loss happens slowly, often without obvious symptoms, until function drops noticeably.
 Most people only notice once they cannot stand from a chair without using their hands or struggle to lift something they used to lift easily.
 By then, years of unintentional muscle loss have accumulated, which is why we measure ALM proactively.

 Rucking is walking with a weighted backpack.
 It combines aerobic work and load-bearing strength stimulation.
-For people who do not enjoy running, rucking offers many of the same benefits with lower joint impact and added muscular stimulus, especially for the posterior chain and core.
+For people who do not enjoy running, rucking offers many of the same benefits with lower joint impact and added muscular stimulus, particularly for the posterior chain and core.
 Done consistently, it builds a strong base.

 Wearables can offer useful estimates of training zones using heart rate, with some helping by tracking HRV and recovery.
 Estimates are good enough for most people most of the time.
-For more precise zones, especially Zone 2 and lactate thresholds, a lab test or field test like a 30-minute time trial gives a sharper picture.
+For more precise zones, particularly Zone 2 and lactate thresholds, a lab test or field test like a 30-minute time trial gives a sharper picture.

 We integrate exercise prescriptions into routine care by treating training like a medication: defined dose, frequency, and route.
 We coordinate VO2 max testing, DEXA scans, and labs, and we adjust plans based on changes in performance, body composition, and life.
 We also adjust around injuries and life events rather than abandoning the plan when something gets in the way.